Free Online Signature Generator & Maker: Create Your Signature

 A signature image (sometimes called a digitized signature) is a static PNG or JPG file.
 It looks like your signature but proves nothing about who placed it there.

 Signature images are fine for email footers, internal notes, personal branding, and informal communication.
-They are not fine for anything with legal weight.
+They aren't fine for anything with legal weight.

 Wet signature vs electronic signature vs signature image

 People mix these up constantly.
-Here is how they actually compare:
+Here's how they actually compare:

 Ink on paper has centuries of legal precedent behind it.
 An electronic signature under the ESIGN Act, UETA, and eIDAS gets the same legal status through a verified digital process.
 A signature image gets neither.